sahil143/feedback-form/README.md

 # Feedback Form

-This project is written in Django and React(Typescript).
+This project is coded with ❤️ using Django and React(Typescript).

 ## Demo